-[To accompany S. 3011]
+[To accompany S. 1131]

-The Committee on Veterans' Affairs reported an original bill (S. 3011), to increase, effective as of December 1, 2000, the rates of compensation for veterans with service-connected disabilities and the rates of dependency and indemnity compensation for the survivors of certain disabled veterans, and recommends that the original bill do pass.
+The Committee on Veterans' Affairs (hereinafter, "Committee"), to which was referred the bill (S. 1131) to increase, effective as of December 1, 2003, the rates of compensation for veterans with service connected disabilities and the rates of dependency and indemnity compensation for the survivors of certain disabled veterans, having considered the same, reports favorably thereon, and recommends that the original bill do pass.